vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 The `EventsSent` metric will only accept this type.

+### Registered metrics

+It is currently not possible to have dynamic tags with preregistered metrics.

+We will need to introduce a registered event caching layer that will register and cache new events keyed on the tags that are sent to it.

 ## Rationale

 The ability to visualize data flowing through Vector will allow users to ascertain